How to File a Utah LLC or Corporation Amendment

 Utah LLCs will use the Amendment to Certificate of Organization paperwork to make changes to their business.
 This form lets you make a variety of changes, such as your business name, your stated business purpose, or even the provisions you added to your original certificate.
 Basically, as long as a change is permitted by law, you can make it.

-Before you dive into the paperwork step, however, it’s helpful to gather the information you need for your amendment.
+Before you begin the paperwork step, however, it’s helpful to gather the information you need for your amendment.
 For example, if you’re going to change your business name, you’ll want to confirm your old name and double-check that you’ve got the right spelling and designator for your new name.

-The form also requests some basic information about your business, including your Entity Number (assigned when you organized), your current business name, and the date you originally filed your Certificate of Organization.
+The form also requests some basic information about your business, including your Entity Number (assigned when you organized) and your current business name.
 Gathering this information in advance can help streamline your filing process.

 Why should I update my Certificate of Organization?

 Keeping your business compliant with state business regulations helps it maintain its entitlement to all of its legal benefits.
 When you file your entity as a legal LLC in Utah, all information included in your filing becomes public knowledge.
 If your information changes but you don’t update it, the public may not have accurate contact information.
-Any changes in your registered agent should be reported as well since they are responsible for receiving service of process and other important communications on behalf of your business.
+Any changes in your registered agent should be reported as well since they are responsible for receiving service of process and other important communications on behalf of your business, but, as we mentioned above, this requires a different form.

 Are there penalties if I don’t?